polistat/content-2022/methodology.md

   <Math>{"`w = e^{-0.05d}`"}</Math>
 </Center>

 where <Math inline>{"`d`"}</Math> represents the number of days since the poll was conducted.
 This allows more recent polls to have an exponentially greater effect on national mood than earlier polls.
-Bigmood is calculated by taking the weighted average of the Democratic two-party vote percentage <Math inline>{"`D`"}</Math> for each poll.
+Bigmood is calculated by taking the weighted average of the Democratic two-party vote percentage <Math inline>{"`D`"}</Math> predicted by each poll.

 <Center>
   <Math>{"`text(Bigmood) = frac{sum D_i * w_i}{sum w_i}`"}</Math>